South Florida Fair: Organization

 The South Florida Fair and Palm Beach County Expositions, Inc. is a 501(c)(3) non-profit corporation organized and existing pursuant to Chapter 616 of the Florida Statutes.
 It has a board of trustees that consists of 17 people who are responsible for setting policy and seeing that management of the association is carried out under direction of an executive staff consisting of the president/CEO and currently two vice presidents.
 The fair also has directors who serve in an advisory capacity.
 There are currently 55 directors.
 The trustees and directors are non-paid volunteers.
-The day-to-day operation is the responsibility of the president, Rick Vymlatil, who oversees a staff of over 45 full-time employees.
+The day-to-day operation is the responsibility of the president, Matt Wallsmith, who oversees a staff of over 45 full-time employees.

 Economic impact

 According to a study released in 2000 by Economic Research Associates, Inc., the South Florida Fairgrounds generated a total economic impact of $149,924,000 in 1999.
 This was prior to the development of the Expo East Exhibit Hall, the enhancement of Yesteryear Village (including the new Bink Glisson and the Sally Bennett "Big Band Hall of Fame") and the aggressive marketing of the Americraft Expo Center exhibit floor space.
 In addition, the Cruzan Amphitheatre alone is estimated to generate an economic impact in excess of $20 million.
 But not only does the Fair generate a significant economic impact, it makes a substantial annual cash distribution to the youth of this area from its own resources.
 In the 2007/08 fiscal year, the South Florida Fair paid in excess of $200,000 in scholarship and 4-H premium awards, compensation to choruses and bands performing during the annual Fair, and contributions to Palm Beach County schools through its Partners-In-Education Advance Ticket program.